beviu/m2-internship/report.typ

 The execution time of the operations we measure is in the order of a few nanoseconds.
 We need a clock with a high frequency that is simple and fast to read.
 We use the RDTSC (ReaD Time Stamp Counter) instruction.
-The _time stamp counter_' is a counter driven by a clock whose frequency depends on the CPU but is often in the order of the CPU's maximum frequency.
+The _time stamp counter_ is a counter driven by a clock whose frequency depends on the CPU but is often in the order of the CPU's maximum frequency.

 The RDTSC instruction is not serializing: the processor is free to reorder